ayusheesingh-zz/opentelemetry-project/README.md

-# opentelemetry-project
-integrating opentelemetry with azure monitor
+# Integrating OpenTelemetry with Azure Monitor